What Is Direct Monitoring?

 • Software monitoring: you hear the processed signal through your DAW, including effects, but with whatever latency your buffer adds.

 Use direct monitoring when you just need to hear yourself clearly and in time.
 Use software monitoring when hearing an effect — like reverb on a vocal or an amp simulator on guitar — actually helps the performance, and lower your buffer size to keep the delay small.
+If software monitoring is still your only option, there are several other ways to reduce latency when recording that keep the delay manageable.

 How to set up direct monitoring